ros-industrial/industrial_training/gh_pages/_source/session3/ros2/3-Build-a-MoveIt-Package.md

 ### Create a Base Package using the Setup Assistant

 1. Open a NEW terminal and setup your ROS1 workspace to run the MoveIt Setup Assistant.
-Put copies of the required URDF packages (`ur_description`, `myworkcell_support`) inside this ROS1 workspace, to make them visible to the Setup Assistant:
+Put copies of the required URDF packages (`ur_description`, `myworkcell_support`) inside this ROS1 workspace, to make them visible to the Setup Assistant.
+Note that to keep the `ur_description` package compatible with this tutorial, we fix the commit of the Universal Robot repository:

    ```
    cd ~/ros1_ws/src
    git clone https://github.com/ros-industrial/universal_robot.git
+   cd universal_robot
+   git checkout -b industrial-training 3b46483bb5c063f30ddf3bdcad35a170ee19d3ab
+   cd ..
    cp -r ~/industrial_training/exercises/3.3/ros1/src/myworkcell_support ~/ros1_ws/src

    <edit ~/ros1_ws/src/myworkcell_support/package.xml & CMakeLists.txt and remove all references to myworkcell_core>